klepas/ozlockcon.com/index.md

 events.

 At OzLockCon, we aim to find out who the best lock-picker in Australia is by testing their skills and knowledge.
-We will also be running several smaller competitions and challenges throughout the conference to test skills and have fun.
+Details forthcoming.

 ### Panel

-On the final day, we will be running a panel consisting of %key_people% (inc. Law Enforcement, MLA?, Abloy/LW, LockSporter, Pentester,.
+On the final day we will be running a panel consisting of %key_people% (inc. Law Enforcement, MLA?, Abloy/LW, LockSporter, Pentester,.
 (Details TBC)